0

 Format

-1. This programs begins with a review of what a plant needs to grow, and explore the variety of seeds.
+1. This program begins with a review of what a plant needs to grow, and together, with the presenter, learners draw (or roleplay) these things.

 2. We then discover the parts of a seed and what happens to a seed when it germinates with soaked beans and supplemental videos.